OverkillGuy/mass-driver/ROADMAP.md

     scan_uid... (repo-specific can get auto-scanned)

 - Better CLI output for summarizing the conclusion of an activity
-- Create cookiecutter template (including tests) for each plugin type
+- Create template (including tests) for each plugin type

 - Publish JSON Schema of the `Activity` model, to enable validation/IDE completion

 ## Persistence